heri/studiozenkai/content/post/rails-security-refactor.md

 ## 6. **Sanitize Inputs**

-In addition to input validation above, you can take steps so queries do not make the application fail, regardless of user inputs
+In addition to input validation above, you can take steps so queries do not crash the application or the database, and exploit the weakness.

 Converting inputs to string such as below make sure the database doesn't throw an exception.